-We expect our research and development expenses to increase for the foreseeable future as we advance our product candidates toward regulatory approval.
+We expect our research and development expenses to increase for the foreseeable future as we advance our product candidate, KPI-121 0.25%, toward regulatory approval, pursue other products candidates and conduct additional clinical trials.
 The process of conducting preclinical studies and clinical trials necessary to obtain regulatory approval is costly and time-consuming.
 We may never succeed in obtaining marketing approval for any of our product candidates.
 The probability of success for each product candidate may be affected by numerous factors, including preclinical data, clinical data, competition, manufacturing capability and commercial viability.